Frequently Asked Questions

 Can I install Open Assistant locally and chat with it?

-The candidate Pythia SFT models are available on HuggingFace and can be loaded via the HuggingFace Transformers library.
+All of our models are available on HuggingFace and can be loaded via the HuggingFace Transformers library or other runners if converted.
 As such you may be able to use them with sufficient hardware.
 There are also spaces on HF which can be used to chat with the OA candidate without your own hardware.
-However, these models are not final and can produce poor or undesirable outputs.
+However, some of these models are not final and can produce poor or undesirable outputs.

-LLaMa SFT models cannot be released directly due to Meta's license but XOR weights are released on the HuggingFace org.
+LLaMa (v1) SFT models cannot be released directly due to Meta's license but XOR weights are released on the HuggingFace org.
 Follow the process in the README there to obtain a full model from these XOR weights.
+Llama 2 models are not required to be XORed.

 What is the Docker command in the README for?